RODA/R-GUI-MainApp/README.md

 * dialogCurrentStateUpdate -- This is used to save a dialog state so it can be restored on reopen.

-* dialogRunCommand -- This is used to send the dialog command to R
+* runCommand -- This is used to send the dialog command to R

 * dialogCommandUpdate -- This is used to send the R command to the main window for the preview